 The "Wyoming Tax Swap" takes a more forward-looking approach to the problem of taxation that anticipates this change.
 Instead of imposing new and potentially harmful taxes, or preserving taxes from which revenue is likely to decline, it reduces both the number and the dollar amount of taxes Wyoming residents pay while stablizing and broadening Wyoming's tax base.
 Finally, it has the advantage of insulating Wyoming from the nationwide debate over taxation of e-commerce.
 Whatever happens, Wyoming wins.

 What would be the consequences of this shift?
-First, income tax -- unlike sales tax -- is deductible from one's Federal income tax return.
+First, state income tax -- unlike sales tax -- is deductible from one's Federal income tax return whether or not one itemizes deductions and is likely to remain so.
 So, since the average Federal tax bracket in Wyoming is 15%, each Wyoming citizen would effectively get a rebate that averaged 15% (more, if he or she was in a higher bracket) of the state taxes he or she was paying before.

 Consumers, given this extra cash, would be likely to spend those dollars in the state instead of elsewhere -- free of sales tax.
 The more each one bought locally, the more he or she would save; in short, the new tax structure would provide a reward, rather than a penalty, for patronizing Wyoming businesses.
 This would boost our state's retail economy dramatically.